EnricoMassone/adopt-me/README.md

-# adopt-me
+# Adopt me
-React JS project inspired to frontend master course complete intro to react V5
+This is a sample application written using React JS.
+I wrote this project while following along the *Complet intro to React V5* course available on [frontend masters](https://frontendmasters.com/courses/complete-react-v5/)